ivannotes/blog-post/develop_single_app_with_react.md

         },
     };

-Context
+__Context__
-    Context is the basedir for reslove entry points, you could consider it as the static projects's root directory
+    Context is the basedir for entry points, I perfer to set it as the static projects's root directory.

-Entry & Output
+__Entry & Output__
-    Entry defines the entry points when webpack tries to compile your code which means webpack will start looking at the entry points defined to find the whole code base dependencies.
+    Entry defines the entry points when webpack tries to compile your code which means webpack will start looking at the entry points defined to find the whole code base's dependencies.
 As you can see from the example above, there are two entry points defined: one is app another is vendor.
-The reason why vendor is separated from app is because vendor's code usually not changed or change not that frequently as our application code, so split it into another file will help browser to cache vendor's code, but in order to split it we need an extra plugin to do that which will be explained later.
+The reason why vendor is separated from app is because vendor's code usually not changed or not that frequently changed as our application code, so split it into another file will help browser to cache vendor's code, but in order to split it we need an extra plugin to do that which will be explained later.

-Loaders
+__Loaders__
-    Loaders give the possibily to preprocess files before it actually been required or imported.
+    Loaders give the possibility to preprocess files before it actually been required or imported.
 With this feature we could compile jsx into javascript, sass into css, coffee script into javascript and etc.
-In above example it defines how to handling jsx files, it use babel loader to compile the jsx file with customized parameters in query.
+In above example it defines how to handling jsx files, it uses babel loader to compile the jsx file with customized parameters in query.

-Plugins
+__Plugins__
     Plugins usually related to the compiled file, in this example it splits the common code(vendor's code) from application code, we could also use plugin to compress javascript or css code.

-Resolve
+__Resolve__
-    Resolve defines the mechanism how webpack look at the code when it required in the code base, above example defined the root and extensions which means the root path for webpack to looking for source code and the possible extensions.
+    Resolve defines the mechanism how webpack find out the code when it required in the code base, above example defined the root and extensions which means the root path for webpack to looking for source code and the possible extensions.
 And notice that if you have code like `require("./somefile.ext")` with extension in it you must have an empty string in the extension definition.